hoangsonww/PantryPal-Streamlit-App/README.md

    - Click to have Gemini invent a random recipe from scratch (no pantry required).
 10. **Clear History**
     - Wipe all saved recipes with one click.
+11. **Enjoy Cooking!**
+    - Get cooking with your generated recipe! 🧑‍🍳

 ## ⚙️ Customization